 2.5.2 Cell cytotoxicity and proliferation analysis

 AlamarBlue® (AB) assay is a non-cytotoxic indirect way to evaluate cell viability and proliferation, which was performed in this study that the measurements were taken at Day1, Day3, Day6, Day10 and Day 14, respectively.
 At determined culture intervals, cultured samples were washed with 1 mL of PBS with penicillin-streptomycin (P/S).
-Then, samples were immersed into 1 mL of resazurin solution in the wells of a 24 well-plate, which was covered with aluminium foil to prevent light incubated for 4 hours.
-After 4 h, the reduced resazurin media (resorufin), which transforms from blue towards pink tones, were taken in triplicate from each well as 200 µL poured into the wells of a 96-well plate with a zigzag pattern to prevent fluorescent interference of adjacent wells.
+Then, samples were immersed into 1 mL of resazurin solution in the wells of a 24 well-plate, which was covered with aluminium foil to prevent light contact and incubated for 4 hours.
+After 4 h, the reduced resazurin media (resorufin), which transforms from blue towards pink tones, were taken in triplicate from each well as 200 µL aliquots and poured into the wells of a 96-well plate with a zigzag pattern to prevent fluorescent interference of adjacent wells.
 The fluorescence values of the aliquot solutions were measured in an Infinite® 200 PRO microplate reader (TECAN®, Tecan Group Ltd., Männedorf, Switzerland) by using excitation and emission light wavelengths of 530 and 590 nm, respectively.

 2.5.3 Statistical analysis